fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/README.md

 		import os
 		os.chdir('/content/drive/MyDrive/0_Tutorial_Colab/')

 7. One more important advice: The standard Colab session will be using a run-time with only a CPU - if you want to run the work-flow of this Tutorial you will have to use a GPU run-time.
-You can do this by clicking "connection" (Figure XX - 1) on the top right and then "change run-time"  (Figure XX - 2) and in the now appearing window select the "GPU" option.
+You can do this by clicking "connection" (Figure 13 - left) on the top right and then "change run-time type"  (Figure 13 - right) and in the now appearing window select the "GPU" option.
 Be aware that in the cost-free version of Colab, the access to GPUs is limited and you might only be able to get access at certain time-points and for limited hours.

 ![Figure 14](https://github.com/fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/blob/main/Figures_Readme/figure_14.png)

+**Figure 13**

 8. Once you have trained the model successfully, you can either download the model (this is the file with an ending of .pth) and then proceed offline using your own computer or by also copy & pasting the code in the "03_predict.. .py" file to the Notebook.
 You just have to make sure that you indeed updated all relevant paths.
 The predicted files will be saved to the output folder in your folder structure on the Google Drive.